atapas/atapas/README.md

 👉 Check it out: https://www.youtube.com/@tapascript-bangla

-This is my way of giving back to the community I grew up in —
-**removing language barriers so anyone can succeed in tech.**
+This is my way of giving back to the community I grew up in, removing language barriers so anyone can succeed in tech.

 ### 🌱 The Mission Behind My Teaching
 No matter the language, my teaching philosophy remains the same: